greenwoodt/shopping-cart/README.md

 Users must type the quanity as an interger.
 Note: the :stock value means users might run out of stock of the number of items in the store.

+Users can type quit in interface to exit the program.

 Special conditions/program behaviour:

 - If a user (the company CEO) buys a "Greentea", another is added to the basket free of charge not affecting the total-cost.